Orkesta Runestones: U 343

-Transcription in Old Norse

-Karsi ok ... þæiʀ letu ræisa stæi[n] þenna æftiʀ Ulf, faður sinn.
-Guð hialpi hans ... ok Guðs moðiʀ.

-Translation in English

-Karsi and ... they had this stone raised in memory of Ulfr, their father.
-May God help his ... and God's mother.

 U 344

 The runestone U 344, in the style Pr3, was found in 1868, at Yttergärde, by Richard Dybeck, but it is today raised at the church of Orkesta.
 The runes are written from right to left with the orientation of the runes going in the same direction, but the last words outside the runic band have the usual left-right orientation.
 It can be dated to the first half of the 11th century because of it still uses the ansuz rune for the a and æ phomenes, and because of its lack of dotted runes.

 This stone is notable because it commemorates that the Viking Ulf of Borresta had taken three danegelds in England.
 The first one was with Skagul Toste, the second one with Thorkel the High and the last one with Canute the Great.
 Since there were many years between the danegelds, it is likely that Ulfr returned to Sweden after each danegeld to live as a wealthy magnate.
 It is a remarkable feat in itself to summarize his adventurous life in so few unsentimental words.

 U 344 is considered to be one of the England runestones.